bcsrn/RL_DDPG_Recommendation/README.md

 # RL_DDPG_Recommendation
 Project for Course : Reinforcement Learning

+How to Run code:

+Using Google Colab Platform:

+Place data in Data Folder in drive folder RL Project.
+The path to your data should look like - My Drive/RL Project/Data

+The Notebook is in the RL Project Folder.
+Run the cells in sequence

 Implementation of Paper: Deep Reinforcement Learning based Recommendation with Explicit User-Item Interactions Modeling.
 Ref: Liu, Feng & Tang, Ruiming & Li, Xutao & Ye, Yunming & Chen, Haokun & Guo, Huifeng.
 (2018).
 Deep Reinforcement Learning based Recommendation with Explicit User-Item Interactions Modeling.